JK Cement

 The construction of cavity walls involves creating a hollow space between two layers of walls.
 This hollow space is typically filled with insulation.
 A cavity wall can also help prevent moisture from penetrating walls and potentially compromising the structural integrity of the building.

-Enjoy a healthy indoor climate with weather- and corrosion-resistant JK Super Protect Weather Shield Cement
+Enjoy a healthy indoor climate with weather- and corrosion-resistant JK Super Protect Cement

 FAQs